LGBudd/Nova_Scotia-PEI-New_Brunswick/README.md

 To install:
 1) Create a directory on your local hard drive
-2) Download Buildings.zip, Objects.zip, Pylons.zip, Roads.zip, Terrain.zip, and Orthophotos,zip
+2) Download Buildings.zip, Objects.zip, Pylons.zip, Roads.zip, and Terrain.zip
 3) Extract the files into the local directory you've created.

 For example, create a directory called "KORD-KMKE" on your computer.
 Extract the downloaded files into this directory.